Reactive Multi-Context Systems: Heterogeneous Reasoning in Dynamic Environments: Reactive Multi-Context Systems

-A bridge rule $r = \EOp \la a_1,\ldots, a_j,\naf\ a_{j+1},\ldots,\naf\ a_m$ for $\Ctxt_i$ over $\TCtxt$ and \TIL is an \emph{instance} of a rule schema $R$ for $\TCtxt$ and \TIL with parameters $P$ of the form (\ref{schema}) if $r$ results from $H \la A_1,\ldots, A_j, \naf\ A_{j+1},\ldots,\naf\ A_m$ by a uniform substitution $\sigma$ of parameters with instantiation terms, and for each $D_i=id(T_1,\dots,T_o)$, $1 \leq i \leq s$, the predicate $id(T_1\sigma,\dots,T_o\sigma)$ holds.
+A bridge rule $r = \EOp \la a_1,\ldots, a_j,\naf\ a_{j+1},\ldots,\naf\ a_m$ for $\Ctxt_i$ over $\TCtxt$ and \TIL is an \emph{instance} of a rule schema $R$ for $\TCtxt$ and \TIL with parameters $P$ of the form (\ref{schema}) if $r$ results from $H \la A_1,\ldots, A_j, \naf\ A_{j+1},\ldots,\naf\ A_m$ by a uniform substitution $\sigma$ of parameters with instantiation terms, and for each $D_i=id(T_1,\dots,T_o)$, $i\in\{1,\ldots s\}$, the predicate $id(T_1\sigma,\dots,T_o\sigma)$ holds.

 We adopt the convention from logic programming that parameters start with uppercase letters.
-Moreover, we will denote instantiation directives representing comparison and arithmetic operations using standard infix notation.
+Moreover, we will denote instantiation conditions representing comparison and arithmetic operations using standard infix notation.
 For example, the rule schema

 expresses that temperature values received on stream $S$ should be added to the knowledge base (tagged with the stream index) if they lie between $45\degree$C and $65\degree$C.